National Association of Regulatory Utility Commissioners

 Experience directly leading gender related trainings and preparing reports and deliverables.

-International travel 10-15% of the time is required (after COVID-19 travel restrictions are lifted).
+International travel 10-15% of the time is required (pending COVID-19 travel restrictions).

 Ability to work in a fast-paced environment, juggle multiple projects and meet tight deadlines.

 Demonstrated organizational and problem-solving abilities and attention to detail are essential.
 Ability to multi-task based on fluctuating priorities and requirements.

 Leadership and management skills, with the ability to develop and manage collaborative business relationships both internally and externally are a must.